Uniform tiling

 All uniform tilings can be constructed from various operations applied to regular tilings.
-These operations as named by Norman Johnson are called truncation (cutting vertices), rectification (cutting vertices until edges disappear), and cantellation (cutting edges).
+These operations, as named by Norman Johnson, are called truncation (cutting vertices), rectification (cutting vertices until edges disappear), and cantellation (cutting edges and vertices).
 Omnitruncation is an operation that combines truncation and cantellation.
 Snubbing is an operation of alternate truncation of the omnitruncated form.
 (See Uniform polyhedron#Wythoff construction operators for more details.)

 Coxeter groups

 Coxeter groups for the plane define the Wythoff construction and can be represented by Coxeter-Dynkin diagrams:

-For groups with whole number orders, including:
+For groups with integer reflection orders, including:

 Uniform tilings of the Euclidean plane

 There are symmetry groups on the Euclidean plane constructed from fundamental triangles: (4 4 2), (6 3 2), and (3 3 3).
 Each is represented by a set of lines of reflection that divide the plane into fundamental triangles.

 These symmetry groups create 3 regular tilings, and 7 semiregular ones.
 A number of the semiregular tilings are repeated from different symmetry constructors.

-A prismatic symmetry group represented by (2 2 2 2) represents by two sets of parallel mirrors, which in general can have a rectangular fundamental domain.
+A prismatic symmetry group, (2 2 2 2), is represented by two sets of parallel mirrors, which in general can make a rectangular fundamental domain.
 It generates no new tilings.

-A further prismatic symmetry group represented by (∞ 2 2) which has an infinite fundamental domain.
-It constructs two uniform tilings, the apeirogonal prism and apeirogonal antiprism.
+A further prismatic symmetry group, (∞ 2 2), has an infinite fundamental domain.
+It constructs two uniform tilings: the apeirogonal prism and apeirogonal antiprism.

 The stacking of the finite faces of these two prismatic tilings constructs one non-Wythoffian uniform tiling of the plane.
 It is called the elongated triangular tiling, composed of alternating layers of squares and triangles.